 In efforts to combat erosion near development and infrastructure, individual communities in Kenai Peninsula Borough are monitoring erosion sites and initiating improvement projects when necessary.
-Most recent is the Homer Rehabilitation Project, begun in 2015, which plans to address erosion impacts along local critical transportation routes.
+The most recent is the Homer Rehabilitation Project, which began in 2015 to address erosion impacts along local critical transportation routes.
 Erosion rates of the roadside bluffs, measured at 1 to 5.7 feet per year in some areas, jeopardize the stability and safety of the roads.
 In total, the project is estimated to cost roughly \$15.5 million.